Run Tide! No. 1 Bama over non-P5 Cincy 27-6 in CFP semi - NewsBreak

 “As a young kid, just always wanted to be a part of this program.
 Just always wanted to play for a national championship,” Robinson said.
 "Just being able to go out there and just lead this team in this big game on this big stage ... it’s like a dream come true.”

 Alabama (13-1) has missed the four-team playoff only once and will try to win its second national title in a row and fourth in the eight seasons of the CFP format.
-The Crimson Tide will play either No. 2 Michigan or No. 3 Georgia, the previously undefeated team Alabama beat for the SEC title, in the national title game Jan.
-10 in Indianapolis.
+The Crimson Tide will play No. 3 Georgia, the previously undefeated team Alabama beat for the SEC title, in the national championship game Jan.
+10 in Indianapolis after the Bulldogs beat No. 2 Michigan 34-11 in the Orange Bowl on Friday night.

-Alabama clearly was doing what it could to minimize the impact of standing Cincinnati cornerbacks Ahmad Gardner and Coby Bryant, and pretty much succeeded with Robinson rushing 26 times and Young throwing a lot of short, safe passes — though he did find hit Ja’Core Brooks for a 44-yard catch-and-run TD on a play away from the standout defenders for a 17-3 lead just before halftime.
+Alabama clearly was doing what it could to minimize the impact of standout Cincinnati cornerbacks Ahmad Gardner and Coby Bryant, and pretty much succeeded with Robinson rushing 26 times and Young throwing a lot of short, safe passes — though he did find hit Ja'Corey Brooks for a 44-yard catch-and-run TD on a play away from the standout defenders for a 17-3 lead just before halftime.

 “I’m really, really proud of our team, our players.
 I think they showed great competitive character out there," said Alabama coach Nick Saban, who in his 15th season at Alabama has six national titles overall.
 “Guys showed a lot of resiliency all year, to be able to have the opportunity to get to this game."